 Therapy Dog Training

-The Therapy Dog training class prepares teams by practicing behaviors, handling & socialization skills needed for evaluation by a national registry of therapy dogs,specifically Alliance of Therapy Dogs & Love on a Leash.
-The goal of this class is to prepare for volunteering at local facilities & individuals requesting therapy dog teams.
-Successful completion can result in evaluation by one of the therapy dog organizations.
-During class, dogs gain experience in a variety of settings including medical & child centered facilities and a variety of situations requesting pet therapy services.
+The Therapy Dog training class prepares teams by practicing behaviors, handling & socialization skills needed for evaluation by a national registry of therapy dogs, The goal of this class is to prepare for volunteering at local facilities & individuals requesting therapy dog teams.
+During class, dogs practice skills & gain experience in a variety of settings including medical & child centered facilities and a variety of situations requesting pet therapy services.

 -

-Prerequisites: Dog is at least 1 year old and have taken Beginning Obedience or have instructor approval (need basic obedience skills) (Jr Handler – 4H/AKC jr. handler must be with a Parent (simultaneously).
-See specifics below.* )
+Prerequisites: Dog is at least 1 year old and Dogs must demonstrate reliable obedience skills or Dog Therapy Instructor approval.
+(Jr Handler – 4H/AKC jr. handlers must be with a Parent (simultaneously).
+Review specifics in guidelines below.

 -